-Triumph Construction is proud to serve as the site utility contractor for Hudson Yards, the large-scale redevelopment project that is jointly planned, funded and constructed by the City of New York, the State of New York, and the Metropolitan Transportation Authority to encourage development along the Hudson River.
+Triumph Construction is proud to serve as the site utility contractor for the Hudson Yards, the large-scale redevelopment project being jointly funded and constructed by the City of New York, the State of New York, and the Metropolitan Transportation Authority to encourage development along the Hudson River.

 ■ New York City Department of Design & Construction;

 ■ New York City Economic Development Corp.;

 ■ New York City Department of Transportation;

 Triumph Construction is also a major subcontractor for utilities in the metropolitan area, performing both gas and electric services.
 In addition, Triumph is actively involved in the construction of public schools and performs construction services for numerous high-profile private-sector clients, including Skanska, El Sol, and Hunter Roberts Construction Group.

 Triumph is currently responsible for the installation of: